mc0110/inetbox2mqtt/README.md

 After flashing, please reboot the ESP32 and connect it to a serial terminal (e.g. miniterm, putty, serialport) (baud rate: 115200) fur further steps like checking if everything is working ok.

 ### Execution
-If you put all files into the root directory of the ESP32 - either as complete .bin file with the esptool, or as .py files with a microPython IDE - the ESP32 will start the program after a reboot.
+If you put all files into the root directory of the ESP32 - either as complete .bin file with the esptool, or as .py files with a microPython IDE - the port (ESP32/RPI pico) will start the program after a reboot.
 You can abort a program in the IDE with CTRL-C. Since the files are set up in such a way that the program starts directly after booting, the program must first be interrupted.
 This is done with CTRL-C.

 ### Credentials
-On first run of the program, the ESP32 will ask for the credentials for the MQTT broker (IP, Wifi SSID and password, username and password).
+On first run of the program, the port will ask for the credentials for the MQTT broker (IP, Wifi SSID and password, username and password).
 These are written in an encrypted file *credentials.dat* on the ESP32.

 The entries are then displayed again for confirmation, and the query is repeated until you have confirmed with ***yes***.

 The process of providing the credentials for an initial setup does not have to be repeated, as long as the file *credentials.dat* remains on the ESP32.

+If you want to renew the credentials, you have to interrupt the processing after reboot with ctrl-C and then to enter the commands:

+    >>>import os
+    >>>os.remove("credentials.dat")
+    >>>

+After the next reboot you will be reask for credentials.

 You can't directly write (and edit) this file.
 If you want to generate the file *credentials.dat*, please refer to my library [crypto_keys](https://github.com/mc0110/crypto_keys).
 There you will find an example of how to generate the file using Python.

-For placing the files and creating the credentials on the ESP32, it does not need to be connected to the CPplus.
+For placing the files and creating the credentials on the port, it does not need to be connected to the CPplus.

 If everything is correctly set up and the ESP32 is rebooted, it should connect to the MQTT broker with a `connected` confirmation message.

-Then you can establish the connection between the ESP32 and the LIN bus.
+Then you can establish the connection between the port and the LIN bus.
 This connection is not critical and can be disconnected at any time and then re-established.
 It should not be necessary to re-initialise the CPplus.

 ### Running on a RPi pico W
 Micropython can be installed very easily on the RPI pico W. Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
 The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).